ghga-de/milestones-docs/4-star-nosed_mole/multipart_upload_specifications.md

 - upload_status
 ```

-file_state is an Enum and can have the following values:
+upload_status is an Enum and can have the following values:

 ```
 - pending